 Check out the collections on display in the Children’s Room!

-In our wall case, Gracie is displaying her stuffed animals.
+In our wall case, Reuben is displaying his Titanic (1997) creations.

 Stop by the Brookline Village Children’s Room to see these amazing collections!
 And sign up for a slot in our display cases here!